The Haight

 John had two friends named Bob — Fiberglass Bob and Weird Bob.
 Fiberglass Bob had been in a motorcycle accident that had split his head open.
 He was a miracle of modern medicine.
 A thick scar began at his left cheek, passed up through his eye and forehead and continued over the top of his head.
 His scull on top was slightly displaced.
 The eye through which the scar ran always looked off to the side.

 “Are you girls… guys?”
-I asked.
+Harry asked.

 The first class meeting a student named Paul Brown gave an offbeat funny appraisal of film in general.
 He walked, talked and breathed Shakespeare.
-After class I approached him “What are you thinking of doing for a class project?”
+After class Harry approached him “What are you thinking of doing for a class project?”

 Bruce and the Wolf Car was big hit at the Film Finals.
 Another movie on the bill that night was from UCLA.
 George Lucas’ THX 1137 received a ho hum audience response.
-Paul and I were riding high.
+Paul and Harry were riding high.
 On top of the world.
 Hollywood here we come.

 The Beatles released another album.
 Sergeant Pepper’s Lonely Hearts Club Band.